 What to do in Burggarten?

-Apart from usual, walking, jogging, relaxing on the bench and enjoying the greenery, there are few other things you can do in Burggarten.
+Apart from usual, walking, jogging, relaxing on the bench, and enjoying the greenery, there are a few other things you can do in Burggarten.
 There are regular yoga classes, especially near the pond; you can also lay down and relax on the lawn, which is actually prohibited – signs are all over the place warning people not to step on the grass.

 Interestingly enough, at the end of the 1970s, with the slogan “Freedom for the Burggarten”, young people called for an end to the “lawn ban” in Vienna’s public parks and symbolically took possession of the Burggarten from May 1979 by occupying lawns on Saturdays.
 We believe this protest is still in place, as we can see many people nonchalantly relaxing on the lawns.